Over the past few months, a few friends became papas! Speaking to these new dads spurred me to put together this simple letter.

 Be the support she can rely on

-While you may not be able to breastfeed, dads can help with washing the bottles, or offer her a hot drink.
+While you may not be able to breastfeed, dads can help with washing the bottles, or offer your dear wife a hot drink.
 Or, take the baby out for a morning stroll so she can have a short spell of alone time to get over her rough night.
 Be there to help, and your wife can definitely tell.

 Be in the frenzy with her, so your wife doesn’t feel that she’s on this journey alone.
 Every little action counts, fathers.
 Don’t belittle the important role you play.
 Teamwork makes stronger parents too!